Arnav33R/Arnav33R/README.md

 I view everyday as an opportunity to learn and grow, and I believe in using my skills to create a meaningful impact.
 Problem solving, and working on challenging tasks are things I enjoy.

-I also enjoy getting involved on campus and tring new adventures and activities - I have been part of several organizations and clubs, held multiple leadership positions, and I have also studied abroad!
+I also enjoy getting involved on campus and trying new adventures and activities - I have been part of several organizations and clubs, held multiple leadership positions, been part of a student-startup, and I have also studied abroad!

 <!--
 **Arnav33R/Arnav33R** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.